-There are More Ways to Say Merry Christmas than a Poinsettia!
+There are More Ways to Say Merry Christmas!

 Another Christmas season, another poinsettia plant.
 If you’re like many Americans, the holiday season inevitably results in one or more gifts of poinsettias.
 Although poinsettia plants are beautiful and a holiday classic, it can be an exciting change of pace to experiment with alternative Christmas flower arrangements.
 Before you schedule another Christmas flower delivery for your loved one, consider other fun winter plants.